How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 What to automate:

-Time saving benchmark: 15-25 minutes per meeting summary.
-For a VA handling 10 client calls per week, this recovers 2.5-4 hours weekly.
+Time saving benchmark: AI-assisted documentation reduces meeting summary time from 20–30 minutes to 3–5 minutes per meeting.
+For a VA handling 10 client meetings per week, this recovers 2.5–4 hours weekly.

 Client Reporting